zetareticoli/fi/_posts/2023-08-24-semantic-terms-ui-design-colors.md

 These are semantic terms that encapsulate specific design attributes, allowing for seamless communication across the design and development spectrum.

-Let's delve into the meanings behind some frequently used design terms.
+Let's delve into the meanings behind some frequently used **semantic terms for colors** in UI Design.

 ## primary